 -applying human experimental medicine approaches to develop or modify behavioral interventions; -identifying biomarkers predicting individual differences leading to treatment matching; -conducting systematic reviews, meta-analyses or secondary, integrative data analyses of clinical trials seeking to identify mechanisms or moderators of change; -developing or modifying interventions or combination behavioral therapies to treatment traumatic stress and addictions; -testing technology or mobile health applications of evidence based treatments; -studying implementation and dissemination of evidence based treatments in the community.

-The Rutgers Center of Alcohol & Substance Use Studies (CAS), located on the Busch Campus of Rutgers University, is a multidisciplinary research and training institute, which performs clinical and biomedical research on alcohol and substance use disorders.
+The Center of Alcohol Studies (CAS), located on the Busch Campus of Rutgers University, is a multidisciplinary research and training institute, which performs clinical and biomedical research on alcohol and substance use disorders.
 CAS serves as a home to clinical and biomedical researchers and clinical practitioners across Rutgers University schools and programs, as well as an illustrious group of affiliated scientists outside of the university.
-The Graduate School of Applied and Professional Psychology (GSAPP) is home to CAS, with strong ties to Department of Psychiatry, University Behavioral Health Care, the Brain Health Institute, Institute for Health, Health Care Policy and Aging, and the School of Public Health.
+The Graduate School of Applied and Professional Psychology (GSAPP) is home to CAS, with strong ties to the School of Public Health, University Behavioral Health Services, and the Brain Health Institute.
 GSAPP's commitment to diversity, social justice and helping the underserved contributes to a supportive and mission-focused training.
 We place a high degree of emphasis on fostering and encouraging a diverse community of faculty and students and on supporting research/practice that benefits diverse and under-served communities; applicants who can contribute in this valued direction are particularly encouraged to apply.
 More information on our school and centers can be found at: http://gsappweb.rutgers.edu.

 Minimum Education and Experience: